JollyJoy11/reeftales/README.md

 ## Notes For Assessment

 - If the live link is unavailable, run the app locally using the steps above.
-- Render free services may sleep after inactivity, so the first hosted request can take longer.
+- The backend is hosted on Render and may take up to around 50 seconds to respond after periods of inactivity.
 - Uploaded files are ignored locally through `backend/src/uploads/`.
 - Hosted uploads should use Cloudinary because free backend filesystems are not persistent.